MakeSchool-Tutorials/Tip-Calculator-Swift4/P2-Getting-Started/content.md

 }
 ```

 Just boilerplate code, nothing is happening yet.
-We'll need to write our tip calculator logic in here later.
+We'll eventually write our tip calculator logic in here later.

+## Main Storyboard

+Let's move onto our storyboard.

 > [action]
-Next open `Main.storyboard`.
+Open `Main.storyboard` from your _Project Navigator_.
 You'll see the following:
 >
 ![Starting Storyboard](assets/starting_storyboard.png)

+Right now there's an empty, white view controller.
+(The one we saw in our simulator remember?)

+Let's review how our storyboard view controller is connected to our `.swift` file.

+> [action]
+Click on the view controller representation in your storyboard.
+With your storyboard view controller selected, navigate to the _Class Inspector_ in the _Utilities area_.
+>
-You can notice in the class inspector, the `ViewController.swift` source code is paired with the View Controller object in your `Main.storyboard`.
+You'll notice that the `ViewController.swift` source code is paired with the View Controller object in your `Main.storyboard`.
+>
 ![Storyboard View Controller Class](assets/storyboard_vc_class.png)

+Next we'll take a look at our project's assets.

 ## XCAssets

-Next we'll take a look at our project's assets.
+Your project assets contain your media: images, movies, app icons, etc.

 > [action]
 Open `Assets.xcassets` to see your project assets. ![Project Assets](assets/project_assets.png)